PiotrMakarewicz/deploy/oracle/README.md

 ## To improve

  - Automatically answering YES on accepitng ssh fingerprint on connecting to machine in the site.yml
+ - save IP of the new instance in inventory
  - Clean up with proper Ansible fact management
  - Set FQDN automatically
  - self-signed SSL certificate should not be under version control